 No Annual Fee Credit Cards in Spain

 Many banks offer free credit cards if you have a current account, such as ING Direct.
-If your bank charges for a credit card, doesn’t offer any bonuses and you don’t want to change bank, why not apply for one of the cards listed below?
+But if your bank charges for a credit card, doesn’t offer any bonuses and you don’t want to change bank, why not apply for one of the cards listed below?

 - Carrefour Visa Pass.
-Cashback of 1% on purchases when you spend 300€ a quarter (excluding supermarkets and petrol stations) returned with your quarterly Carrefour cheque, as well as 8% cashback at Carrefour petrol stations or 4% cashback at Cepsa petrol stations.
+1% Cashback when you spend 300€ a quarter (excluding supermarkets and petrol stations) returned with your quarterly Carrefour cheque.
+Also 8% cashback at Carrefour petrol stations or 4% cashback at Cepsa petrol stations.
 You can request an additional card at no cost.

 - Ikea Visa.
 Exclusive promos for card holders and automatic financing of Ikea purchases up to 72 months if required.
 Online account information.
 Additional cards also free (for family members over 18 years old).

 - One that comes with a catch is the Fnac Visa card.
-There’s no fee but you have to be a member of Club Fnac which does come with an annual fee.
-With the Fnac credit card you’ll get 0.5% cashback on your Club Fnac card on all purchases and for purchases at Fnac you’ll get 5%.
-You can request the Fnac Visa in store only.
+There’s no fee but you have to be a member of Club Fnac which does have an annual fee.
+With the Fnac credit card you’ll get 5% off at Fnac and 0.5% cashback on all other purchases.
+You can only request the Fnac Visa in store.

-We haven’t included any details about the hefty interest rates charged on credit cards, as we suggest you choose the default repayment option of “in full at the end of the month” in order to avoid interest payments.
+We haven’t included any details about the hefty interest rates charged on credit cards.
+It’s always best to choose the default repayment option of “in full at the end of the month” to avoid interest payments.

-If you do need to spread the payment over a longer period, interest charged will cancel the benefit of having a free card and it may be more beneficial to pay an annual fee for a credit card with a lower interest rate.
+If you do need to spread the payment over a longer period, the interest charged will cancel the benefit of having a free card.
+It may be more beneficial to pay an annual fee for a credit card with a lower interest rate.